 If a boating accident results in someone disappearing or losing their life, this report must be filed before 24 hours have passed.

 Much like civil claims in automobile accidents, boat accident cases generally focus on legal negligence.
 To establish civil liability based on negligence, a plaintiff must prove that the defendant breached an assumed or explicit duty to act reasonably and safely.
-The plaintiff and their lawyer must then demonstrate that the defendant’s failure to fulfill their duty directly caused the accident that led to injury.
+The plaintiff and their lawyer must then demonstrate that the defendant’s failure to fulfill their duty directly caused the accident that led to the injury.

 Importantly, civil liability for a watercraft collision does not always lie with the person operating the boat in question.
 For example, an operator who was traveling at an unsafe speed might be liable for a wreck resulting directly from excessive speed.
-However, if a mechanical failure caused a boat to crash despite responsible and safe operation, liability may lie with the boat’s manufacturer, or a mechanic who improperly serviced the vessel.
-A discerning lawyer can help injured victims determine the most appropriate party to target in a civil claim, whether it is a Chardon boat operator or mechanic, or a non-local manufacturer.
+However, if a mechanical failure caused a boat to crash despite responsible and safe operation, liability may lie with the boat’s manufacturer or a mechanic who improperly serviced the vessel.
+A discerning lawyer can help injured parties determine the most appropriate party to target in a civil claim, whether it is a Chardon boat operator or mechanic, or a non-local manufacturer.